Division of Family and Consumer Sciences

-- The program will prepare graduates to be competent for entry level employment as a Dietitian.
+- The program will prepare graduates to be competent entry-level registered dietitian nutritionists.

 - The program provides academic and supervised practice experience to prepare graduates for entry-level employment.

 The DSU Coordinated Program may accept up to 15 applicants each year.

 Students must meet the following requirements to be admitted to the Nutrition and Dietetics program, usually during the sophomore/junior year:

 - An overall GPA of 2.75 or higher